 Created in 2012 by then-husband-and-wife team Ben Sinclair and Katja Blichfeld (a struggling actor and a casting director for 30 Rock, respectively), High Maintenance was built upon a simple premise that allowed for a wide variety of characters and stories.
 Following a unnamed pot dealer (wonderfully played by Sinclair) who visits a different client every episode, the series relied upon concise storytelling, small apartment settings, and New York’s large talent pool to help bring their lo-fi stories to life.
-Now, six years later, the series has just wrapped its second season on HBO, it’s been renewed for a third, and Sinclair and Blichfeld have ended their marriage (but not their creative partnership).
+Now, seven years later, the series has just wrapped its third season on HBO, it’s just been renewed for a fourth, and Sinclair and Blichfeld have ended their marriage, but not their creative partnership.
 A lot has changed since High Maintenance debuted, but its humanist, stoned energy maintains like an old friend.

 A strange, high-concept misfire for an otherwise grounded series, “Selfie” features Greta Lee’s return as “Homeless Heidi,” a serial con artist who shacks up with men for free lodging and food.
 Now married and living comfortably, Heidi sues her ex, Mark (Kyle Harris), after she learns he stole her life story for a TV show.
 She enlists The Guy’s help after informing him that Mark based a character on his own life, and hired Brett Gelman to play him.
 The whole thing is a nonsensical, implausible mess, built around an unlikable character that works better in small doses (like, say, a webisode.)
 A funny Hannibal Buress cameo can’t fix everything.